Water for life

 However, this future success and our progress to date is dependent on a solution being found to the funding of water and sewerage infrastructure.
 Northern Ireland is unique within the UK as being the only part where the regulated water utility is unable to fully implement the economic regulator’s final determination due to public expenditure constraints.

-Underfunding of our PC15 business plan 2015-21 (£990m actual versus £1.7bn required) has already resulted in curbs to economic development with new housing and businesses being unable to get connected to our sewerage system in around 70 towns throughout the province.
+Underfunding of our PC15 business plan 2015-21 (£990m actual versus £1.7bn required) has already resulted in curbs to economic development with new housing and businesses being unable to get connected to our sewerage system in over 100 towns across the province.
 Indeed, the growth of Belfast City, the primary economic engine of Northern Ireland will stall unless the £1bn investment in strategic drainage, under the Living with Water Programme, is supported.
-The City Deal risks not realising its full potential.
+The City Deal risks not realising its full potential, as do the other local council development plans.
 If you want to put up the cranes, you have to invest in the drains.

 We are therefore facing a tipping point as we approach the next business plan period PC21 (2021-27), which will require an investment of around £2.5bn, including the Living with Water Programme.
 The NI Water Board and Executives continue to work with stakeholders to identify a means to fund this vital investment.
 However, a solution has not been identified.
 Our shareholder, DfI, needs to commit to fund this investment but faces competing pressures from transport infrastructure.
 Unlike in the rest of the UK, the risk of shareholder sanction from the Utility Regulator is much diminished due to our Government ownership.
-The absence of a NI Assembly places a greater role on the Department of Finance in identifying a solution to avert a funding crisis for vital infrastructure.
+A solution must be identified to avert a funding crisis for this vital infrastructure.

 As we look to the future, we face a number of other strategic risks - some long-standing, some new.
 These include climate change, rising customer expectations, changes to legislation and customer demographics.
 The strategic risks pose threats to our resilience in terms of maintaining services for our customers.
 Advances in science and technology, known as the fourth industrial revolution, present a range of opportunities.